Close

 opens in a new windowSeven Surrenders by Ada Palmer

-Image Place holder of - 84 In a future of near-instantaneous global travel, of abundant provision for the needs of all, a future in which no one living can remember an actual war…a long era of stability threatens to come to an abrupt end.
+opens in a new windowPoster Placeholder of - 60 In a future of near-instantaneous global travel, of abundant provision for the needs of all, a future in which no one living can remember an actual war…a long era of stability threatens to come to an abrupt end.

 For known only to a few, the leaders of the great Hives, nations without fixed location, have long conspired to keep the world stable, at the cost of just a little blood.
 A few secret murders, mathematically planned.
 So that no faction can ever dominate, and the balance holds.
 And yet the balance is beginning to give way.